JohnEarnest/Decker/docs/lil.md

 show[b]  # 1,5,3
 ```

 Statements in Lil are always _expressions_.
 That is, they always return a value and can be composed within larger expressions.
 Assignments evaluate to the value being assigned. `if` returns the value of the last statement in its taken half.
-(A missing `else` just means the falsey half evaluates to 0.) `while` likewise evaluates to the last statement on the last iteration of its body:
+(A missing `else` just means the falsey half evaluates to nil.) `while` likewise evaluates to the last statement on the last iteration of its body:
 ```lil
 x:y:z                       # assign both x and y the value of z
 a: if x>5 99 else 33 end    # assign a to either 99 or 33